berehovskyi/apex-stream/docs/Functional-Built-In-Classes-V2/SObjectConsumerProvider.md

 # virtual SObjectConsumerProvider

-`APIVERSION: 61`
+`APIVERSION: 64`

 `STATUS: ACTIVE`

-Provides a fluent interface for building consumers that operate on SObjects, allowing you to set fields, add errors, and perform other operations on SObjects.
+Provides a fluent interface for building consumers that operate on SObjects, allowing you to mutate SObjects: set fields, add errors, and perform other operations.

 **Group** Functional Built-In Classes V2